AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise58.md">58.
 Bin Manager in O(n log n)</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise59.md">59.
 Min in a sequence in O(1)</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise60.md">60.
 Check if two trees are identical</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise61.md">61.
+Devide and Conquer to calculate the root of a number</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise62.md">62.
+Partition players in two unfairly teams in O(n log n)</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise63.md">63.
+Sort tuples in O(n) keeping their relative sorting</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise64.md">64.
+Find whether there exists a pair of elements, one from S1 and one from S2, that add up to x in O(n)</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise65.md">65.
+Find the k smallest elements of an unsorted set of n integers in O(n + k log n)</a>

 <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exerciseUtils.md">Various Utils helpful to generate test data</a>